ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 **Thw = (300MHz/2)\*4B = 600MB/s**.

-Each word in "Hash" function can be computed in parallel so muliple words can be computed in parallel to improve the acceleration.
+Each word in "Murmurhash2" functions can be computed in parallel so muliple words can be computed in parallel to improve the acceleration.

 ### Determine How Much Parallelism is Needed

 **Parallelism Needed = Tgoal/Thw**

-**Parallelism Needed = 4GBps/600MBps** = approx 7 Hash functions in parallel.
+**Parallelism Needed = 4GBps/600MBps** = approx 7 "Murmurhash2" functions in parallel.

 ### Determine How Many Samples the Datapath Should be Processing in Parallel